jankaszel/hyperwell-thesis/chapters/implementation.md

 Each aspect of a P2P system bears implications for usability, data availability, and user emancipation: As described in the previous chapters, P2P networks can effectively use certain network structures to enforce power structures and hierarchies among peers.

+_TODO:_

+* Use of Web Annotation as a standard for annotating resources and leveraging LOD principles.
+* The subsequent need for supporting the Web Annotation Protocol, although there exist other solutions.
+* Gateways as the solution for that (detailed in @sec:hyperwell), ensuring compliance with today’s standards as well as backwards compatibility.

 In the following, I will first outline the role of gateways and overlay networks in P2P systems in @sec:gateways. @Sec:bridging will then build upon the notion of gateways and apply them to the ongoing compatibility issue with standardized web technologies such as WebRTC.
 I then detail two approaches on designing and implementing P2P systems: First, a system focused on independent, personal annotation publishing called ‘From Me to You’ (@sec:thick).
 After facing severe architectural drawbacks in that system, a redesigned system called Hyperwell emerged (@sec:hyperwell) and solved performance bottlenecks by introducing institutional mirroring of annotation collections.

 ## Gateways and Peer-to-Peer Systems {#sec:gateways}